USCGC Point Brown: History

 Point Brown was homeported at Little Creek, Virginia from 1967 to 1981 where she was used for law enforcement and search and rescue operations.
 On 7 January 1968, she escorted distressed FV Avalon to Hampton Roads, Virginia On 14 March 1969, she provided escort following the collision between FV Endeavor and MV African Neptune off the Virginia coast.
 On 5 March 1970, she towed the disabled FV Our Lady of Fatima 60 miles east of Cape Henry to Hampton, Virginia.
 On 21 April 1970, she towed the disabled FV Sea Queen to Hampton.
-On 4 July 1970, she helped a fight fire in an oil-storage tank at Sewell's Point, Virginia.
+On 4 July 1970, she helped fight a fire in an oil-storage tank at Sewell's Point, Virginia.
 On 7 October 1970, she medevaced a crewman from the Argentine MV Rio Dulce off Cape Henry.
 On 22 November 1970, she towed the pleasure craft Nita Bee to Little Creek, Virginia.
 On 7 January 1979, she towed the disabled FV Faith to Hampton, VA.
 On 23 February 1979, she assisted FVs Triton 7 and Margery Snow that were aground on Little Cobb Island, Virginia.

 From September 1981 to late 1988, she was stationed at Oregon Inlet, North Carolina.
 On 23 July 1980, she towed a disabled naval skiff.
 On 24 April 1984, she seized the pleasure craft Sport Fishing northwest of the Windward Passage with 5000 lb of marijuana on board.

 From late 1988 to 1991, she was stationed at Atlantic Beach, North Carolina.

 After a refit she was recommissioned as the Lady B, and served as a vessel in the Coast Guard Auxiliary in New York City.